datacamp/misc-courses-HarvardX-IDS-Mod-1/chapter2.md

 --- type:NormalExercise lang:r xp:100 skills:1 key:e3211138bb
 ## Factors

-Using the `str()` command, we saw that the regions column stores a factor.
+Using the `str()` command, we saw that the region column stores a factor.
 You can corroborate this by using the `class` command for region.

 The function `levels` shows us the categories included in the factor.